edwinacunav/mkxpplus/README.md

 # mkxpplus

 mkxpplus is a project based upon mkxp developed by Ancurio.
-It should let you play RGSS1 based games on a 800 * 608 resolution by default, but you might change it before compiling it if deemed necessary.
+It should let you play RGSS based games on a 800 * 608 resolution by default, but you might change it before compiling it if deemed necessary.

 After you have finished compiling the binary executable, you should also open the MapCustomResFixes.rb (for RMXP games) text file with a text editor like Notepad++ or change its file extension to txt if you plan to use Windows Notepad application.
 On Linux distributions you can use your favorite text editor, for KDE GUI based systems Kate or KWrite should be fine.
 Once you have opened it copy its contents and paste them in the script editor below Scene_Debug and before Main scripts.

+The Sprite#mirror_y alias Sprite#flip_y method has been added!

+Except for the increased window resolution and the Y axis flip features, everything remains the same as in the original mkxp project.

 mkxp Documentation is still valid so do not forget to check it out!